 College InSight is a unique resource for anyone interested in college affordability, student debt, economic and racial diversity, student success, and other characteristics of U.S. undergraduate students and the colleges they attend.
-The site provides easy-to-use college profiles as well as detailed, research-level data for over 11,000 U.S. colleges and universities.
-It includes more than 200 variables for most academic years since 2000-01, drawn from multiple data sources.
+The site provides easy-to-use college profiles as well as detailed, research-level data for nearly 12,000 U.S. colleges and universities.
+It includes nearly 200 variables for most academic years since 2000-01, drawn from multiple data sources.
 In addition to college-level data, College InSight features totals and averages for states, sectors, and other groupings of colleges.
 Those aggregate figures are calculated from college-level data (see the Limitations page for more details).

 You can use College InSight to compare colleges in a variety of ways and shed light on important issues at such as: